 One such new medication is Januvia, produced by Merck.
 Januvia was released in 2007.
 People – including doctors – were crazy excited about it.
 Januvia works by increasing the effectiveness of 2 digestive enzymes that help to lower the sugar levels.
 You can take it either as a pill or an injection and is used only for Type 2 Diabetes.

 First Problem on the Radar: Pancreatitis

-However, by October of 2009, the FDA had received several reports that patients taking Januvia had developed pancreatitis.
+However, by October 2009, the FDA had received several reports that patients taking Januvia had developed pancreatitis.
 Pancreatitis is a very serious and debilitating illness characterized by severe abdominal pain, vomiting, and diarrhea.
 It is often severe enough to cause hospitalization as the patient cannot keep anything down and needs IV antibiotics and IV fluids for dehydration.
 It can take weeks to get back to normal and in severe cases, can even lead to death.
 In these cases, when the patients stopped taking the Januvia, they recovered quickly.
-But during this time, six people did die from the pancreatitis.
+But during this time, six people died from pancreatitis.